twilio/hls-frontline-pharma/README.md

 #### 2. Create Organization

 - Open Admin Center at https://www.twilio.com/console/admin
+- If opening errors, then look for `'Create an Organization'` menu item from the console account selection menu
+- Click `'Create an Organization'`
-- Create 'Organization', you can name it anything (e.g., OwlHealth)
+- Create an organization, you can name it anything (e.g., OwlHealth)

 #### 3. Buy Twilio Phone Number